rafaelwerneck/rafaelwerneck.github.io/_posts/2025-10-20-Hello-World.md

 ```
 {% endraw %}

-Finally, I create a new page to compile the post from the other language, and on each of these pages, I included a link to the corresponding page in the other language, just in case the user wants to switch.
+Finally, I created a new page to compile the post from the other language.
+On each of these pages, I included a link to the corresponding page in the other language, just in case the user wants to switch.

-I was easier than I imagined!
+It was easier than I imagined!
 Now the trouble will be writing two posts every time.